Two killed, one hurt at Westfield rail crossing

 East Side shooting victim is in critical condition

-Jason L. Hawkins, 32, the man shot in the 600 block of Jefferson Avenue Friday morning, remained in critical condition in Erie County Medical Center as of last evening.
+Jason L. Hawkins, 32, shot in the 600 block of Jefferson Avenue early Friday, remains in critical condition in Erie County Medical Center.

 Buffalo homicide squad detectives were called to investigate the incident, which occurred near Foster's Bar, 694 Jefferson Ave. shortly after 4 a.m.
 Hawkins was shot in the chest by an unknown suspect.
 Call the confidential TIPCALL number 847-2255, text-a-tip to 716.847-2255, or use the department's website -- www.bpdny.org.

 A Town of Tonawanda man was arrested in the stabbing of a man outside Jim's Steakout on Elmwood Avenue shortly before 5 a.m.
 Friday, police said.